 If you’re staying in a hotel, no problem – they’ll store your luggage for you for a little while.
 But if you’re in an Airbnb or similar type of accommodation, there may be few options and you certainly don’t want to lug your suitcase around while you take advantage of your last few hours in Melbourne.

 Which is where luggage storage can help.
 And luckily there are several luggage storage options around Melbourne.

 Here, I’ll run you through the options around various parts of the city.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 Luggage storage in Melbourne CBD

 There are a handful of luggage storage companies in Melbourne who will store your bags for you.
 These companies have arrangements in place with various businesses in convenient locations – shops, convenience stores and the like – to keep luggage.

-From my research, Bounce seems to have the most locations around the Melbourne CBD, up to 26 at the time of writing.
-Bag storage charges start from $8 per bag per 24-hour period, which is the cheapest of the three Melbourne luggage storage companies I talk about in this article.
+From my research, Bounce seems to have the most locations around the Melbourne CBD, around 36 at the time of writing.
+Bag storage charges start from $8 per bag per 24-hour period.

 Some locations are open 24 hours so you can drop or pick up your bags at any time, but most have limited opening hours.
 Keep this is mind when booking so your bags don’t get locked up!